ecrc/bemfmm/README.md

 The example herein assumes that you are using the TBB implementation provided with BEMFMM.
 Hence, you may want to replace `TBB/lib` with your TBB library path.

 ## Tested Architectures ##

+Here is a list of the systems in which we ran BEMFMM: [Note: For additional information, please read the [supplementary martial] document (docs/sisc_sub_20181111.pdf)]

 * Shaheen Supercomputer at KAUST -- Cray XC40
   * GNU Programming Environment -- GCC and GFORTRAN version 7.2.0